John Birch Society: Influence on conservatism

 JBS took an early stance in opposing abortion and social liberalism, and its TRIM committees, which supported lower taxes, helped lead to the Reagan tax cuts.
 By the early 2020s, multiple commentators and academics argued that the John Birch Society and its beliefs had successfully taken over the Republican Party and the broader conservative movement.
+Efforts of Moms for Liberty in the 2020s to influence public education in the United States via school board elections and book bans have been compared to JBS's efforts in the 1960s.

+When introducing legislation to withdraw the U.S. from the UN, Senator Mike Lee used "some of the same arguments to support the bill" that the JBS "first employed."
+By the 2020s, some national Republican and conservative figures openly associated with the JBS.

 History

 Origins

-The John Birch Society was established on December 9, 1958, in Indianapolis, Indiana, at the conclusion of a two-day session of a group of 12 people led by Robert W. Welch Jr..
-Welch was a retired candy manufacturer from Belmont, Massachusetts, who had been a state Republican Party official and had unsuccessfully run in its 1950 lieutenant governor primary.
-In 1954, Welch authored the first book about John Birch titled The Life of John Birch.
+The John Birch Society was established on December 9, 1958, in Indianapolis, Indiana, at the conclusion of a two-day session of a group of 12 people led by Robert W. Welch Jr. Welch was a retired candy manufacturer from Belmont, Massachusetts, who had been a state Republican Party official and had unsuccessfully run in its 1950 lieutenant governor primary.
+In 1954, Welch wrote the first book about John Birch (an Air Force intelligence officer and Baptist missionary), titled The Life of John Birch.
 He organized an anti-Communist society to "promote less government, more responsibility, and a better world".
 He named his new organization in memory of Birch, saying that Birch was an unknown but dedicated anti-Communist, and the first American casualty of the Cold War.
 Welch alleged that a Communist conspiracy within the American government had suppressed the truth about Birch's killing.

+John Birch

-John Birch was an American Baptist who went to China as a missionary in 1940, when the Japanese invasion had created suffering and chaos.
-He was a U.S. military intelligence officer under Brigadier General Claire Chennault in China.
+John Birch was an American Baptist who went to China as a missionary in 1940, when the Japanese invasion had created suffering and chaos during the Second Sino-Japanese War.
+He was a U.S. military intelligence officer under Brigadier General Claire Lee Chennault in China.
 Chennault commanded the "Flying Tigers" and afterwards U.S. Army Air Forces units in China.
-In April 1942, Birch helped Lieutenant Colonel Doolittle and his flight crew (and other crews) a few days after they bailed out of their B-25 bomber over Japanese-held territory in China.
-Sixteen B-25's led by Doolittle bombed Tokyo ("Doolittle raid") off the Navy aircraft carrier USS Hornet during the United States' first attack on Japan.
+In April 1942, Birch helped Lieutenant Colonel Doolittle and his flight crew, among other crews, a few days after they bailed out of their B-25 bomber over Japanese-held territory in China.
+Sixteen B-25s led by Doolittle bombed Tokyo ("Doolittle raid") off the Navy aircraft carrier USS Hornet during the United States' first attack on Japan.
 Beginning in July 1942, Birch, who spoke Chinese, became an Army intelligence officer.
 He operated alone or with Nationalist Chinese soldiers, and regularly risked his life in Japanese-held territory in China.
 His many activities included setting up Chinese agent and radio intelligence networks, and rescuing downed American pilots; he had two emergency aircraft runways built.
 Although he suffered from malaria, he refused furloughs.